This is what I've published so far.

 Once forgotten, the original-style GI Joe action figure is now resurrected as a brand asset, available in Hasbro's Timeless Collection product segment.
 Also, my Masterpiece Edition concept has been expanded to include Star Trek, Star Wars, Superman, Batman, and Wonder Woman.

-Read a copy of my original pitch to publishers here, and more about the creation and production of the Masterpiece Edition here.
+More about the creation and production of the Masterpiece Edition here.

 GI Joe: The Complete Story of America's Favorite Man of Action (Chronicle Books)

 While the small book included with the GI Joe Masterpiece Edition is an oral history, this coffee-table format volume is a traditional third-person narrative that tracks the history of Hasbro, Inc. and the Hassenfeld family as much as it does that of the GI Joe product.

 Something I learned about the book-selling business: The large chain stores like Barnes and Noble tend to shelve your book based on a superficial assessment of its subject matter.
 So, unfortunately, my book often languished in "Hobby and Collectibles" rather than the more appropriate "Business History" or "Marketing" sections.

 I conceptualized, packaged, and cowrote the book KONG: KING OF SKULL ISLAND, a prequel-sequel to the classic film conceived by artist Joe DeVito.

 Nope - no relationship to the film of the same/similar name.

 Known to give up precious living space to display a rubber corpse or pair of Frankenstein's clod-hoppers, Bob Burns is the patron saint of special effects for B movies.
 His storied "basement" houses the largest private collection of props, models, sketches, storyboards, and other bits of nostalgic debris from a century's worth of films.